© Crown copyright 2018

 2.4 How to submit a claim

 Claims must be made on an AFCS/WPS001 form signed and dated by the claimant, or someone authorised to sign their behalf.
-Claim forms can be downloaded here or you can request 1 by contacting the Veterans UK helpline on 0808 191 4 218.
+Claim forms can be downloaded here or by contacting the Veterans UK helpline on 0808 191 4 218.

 Veterans UK staff (including the Veterans Welfare Service) and voluntary organisations can assist you in filling out the form if needed.
 Once a claim has been submitted, Veterans UK will inform you in writing of the outcome.